 Next steps for you:

 - Become more aware of your font choices.
 Select a font that helps encourage the emotion you’re looking to create or maintain.
 Search through a font library to find the one that’s right for your audience.
 Revisit the three qualitative research questions above to see how your font change subtly influences emotion.

 - Choose the two or three colors that will create or maintain your emotion of choice.
 Remember that color alone cannot create an emotion; it must be supported by other factors.
 Use them consistently in your branding.
 It’s important that these colors become closely associated with your brand.

 - Evaluate your current images.
-What emotions are they evoking?
-The answer is never “none”.
+What emotions do they evoke?
+The answer is never “none.”
 If they’re not creating or maintaining the correct emotion, change them.
 Be aware of facial expressions, size, color, body language, etc. All of these factors impact the emotion in your images.